askgurdit/curriculum/foundations/introduction/motivation_and_mindset.md

 ### What to do when you're stuck

 You will inevitably get stuck at some point in the curriculum, perhaps due to a concept that you are having difficulty understanding or perhaps due to something not working correctly in a project.
-Whatever it is, use the following tools to get unstuck:
+Whatever it is, use the following tools to get unstuck

 - Google it: You can be certain someone else out there has encountered the same problem as you at some point.
 A quick Google search can often lead to a solution.
 - Take a break: Allow your diffuse learning state to work on the problem.